 A radio-opaque clip is often placed in the tumor bed so the tumor can be found later when you have surgery.
 (This clip is usually removed during the surgery.)

-If a tumor does not respond to one chemotherapy drug regimen, the combination of drugs may be changed or it may be best to proceed with surgery.
+If a tumor doesn't respond to one chemotherapy drug regimen, a different combination of drugs may be used or it may be best to proceed with surgery.

 Learn more about chemotherapy drugs.